metavinayak/SAIC-test-2021/task2/task2.md

 `dig $domain ANY +noall +answer` (gives the DNS info for the domain)

+`traceroute $domain` (Traceroute is used to track the pathway taken by a packet on an IP network from source to destination in real-time)

 `nslookup google.com`  (gives ip and address info of server)

 Nmap gives the PORT,STATE and SERVICE active on the ip address